 Over the next few months we'll all be spending a lot more time indoors trying to limit the spread of COVID-19.
-We've been in touch with members of the mountain medicine community to ask them for suggestions on how they'll manage.
+We've been in touch with members of the mountain medicine community to ask them for suggestions on how to manage.
 Here's David Hillebrandt, a GP based in Devon who has been at the forefront of mountain medicine in the UK for many years, to share his thoughts...

 Three months ago if you asked a Diploma in Mountain Medicine (DiMM) candidate or holder what they had got out of our diploma most would grunt a bit about interesting physiology or learning from our guiding team but on further questioning their faces would light up and they would mention the friendships crossing barriers of professional grade, international borders and cultures.
 This peer support is now even more important.